QuantEcon/lecture-source-py/source/rst/numpy.rst

     A @ (0, 1)

-Since we are postmultiplying, the tuple is treated as a column vector
+Since we are post-multiplying, the tuple is treated as a column vector

 Mutability and Copying Arrays